GoluScriptMage/Daily-logs/Week 7 (25- 01) Aug -Sep/27Aug.md

 ## 🔥 Realizations / Reflections

-> Relaized that nothing beats u more than the stye in eye and headache
+> Realized that nothing beats you more than the stye pain in eye and headache

 ## 🛠 Tomorrow’s Plan